pushpad/pushpad-java/README.md

 If no user with that id has subscribed to push notifications, that id is simply ignored.

-The methods above return a JSONObject: `res.get("scheduled")` is the number of devices to which the notification will be sent.
+The methods above return a JSONObject:

+- `res.get("scheduled")` is the number of devices to which the notification will be sent
+- `res.get("uids")` (`deliverTo` only) are the user IDs that will be actually reached by the notification (unless they have unsubscribed since the last notification)

 ## License